edwinm/bitstorm.org/weblogdata/weblog/2022-12/Machine-learning-for-frontend-developers.md

 It is almost certain that AI will change our world.

-Follow it, use it, but remain critical and alert to the side effects.
+Follow it, use it, but remain critical and be alert to the side effects.